 CHANCE (Connecting Humans And Nature through Conservation Experiences) is an engaged scholarship program that teaches conservation biology (the science and practice of conserving Earth's biological diversity) and global sustainability (the pursuit of societal, environmental, and economic balance) at the front line.
 To do this, CHANCE creates unique learning environments which immerse its participants, students and science teachers, in nature.
-Participants work directly in the field with scientists and conservationists to EXPLORE species biodiversity, RESEARCH ecology, and CONSERVE the biological structure of select and threatened ecosystems around the world.
+Participants work directly in the field with scientists and conservationists to EXPLORE species biodiversity, to RESEARCH ecology, and to CONSERVE the biological structures of select and threatened ecosystems around the world.

-CHANCE was founded in 2004 as a partnership with The Pennsylvania Department of Education (PDE), and today nearly fifty partners world-wide which include several key partners such as: ATAS International, Inc., Burkert Fluid Control Systems, Jiangnan University (Wuxi, China), Nanjing University (Nanjing, China), the Smithsonian Tropical Research Institute (STRI; Panama City, Panama), National Association of Biology Teachers (NABT), Organization for Tropical Studies at La Selva (OTS; Costa Rica), WIDECAST – The Wider Caribbean Conservation Network, Science/AAAS, and the World Wildlife Fund (for a complete list see CHANCE Partners).
+CHANCE was founded in 2004 as a partnership with The Pennsylvania Department of Education (PDE), and today has nearly fifty partners world-wide.
+Several of our key partners include: ATAS International, Inc., Burkert Fluid Control Systems, Jiangnan University (Wuxi, China), Nanjing University (Nanjing, China), the Smithsonian Tropical Research Institute (STRI; Panama City, Panama), National Association of Biology Teachers (NABT), Organization for Tropical Studies at La Selva (OTS; Costa Rica), WIDECAST – The Wider Caribbean Conservation Network, Science/AAAS, and the World Wildlife Fund (for a complete list see CHANCE Partners).
 As such, CHANCE has evolved and grown exponentially.